-- · on an actual basis; and - on a pro forma basis, giving effect to the sale by us of 4,000,000 shares of our common stock in this offering at the public offering price of \$9.50 per share after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; and - on a pro forma basis, giving effect to the sale by us of 4,000,000 shares of our common stock in this offering at an assumed public offering price of \$10.54 per share (the last reported sale price of our common stock on The NASDAQ Global Market on August 6, 2014), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+The pro forma information below is illustrative only and our capitalization following the closing of this offering will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
 You should read this table together with "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes appearing elsewhere or incorporated by reference in this prospectus.

 As of June 30, 2014

-Actual Pı ro Forma
+Actual Pro Forma(1)

-(unaudited) (in thousands, except per share e data)
+(unaudited) (in thousands, except per share data

-Cash, cash equivalents and investments \$ 51,172 \$ 86,453
+Cash, cash equivalents and investments \$ 51,172 \$ 90,364

 Capitalization:

 Stockholders' equity:

-Preferred stock, \$0.001 par value; 10,000,000 shares authorized and no shares issued or outstanding,
+Preferred stock, \$0.0001 par value; 10,000,000 shares authorized and no shares issued or

-actual and pro forma \$ \$
+outstanding, actual and pro forma \$ - \$

 Common stock, \$0.001 par value; 200,000,000 shares authorized and 18,534,480 shares issued and

 outstanding, actual; 200,000,000 shares authorized and 22,534,480 issued and outstanding, pro

 forma 18 22

-Additional paid-in capital 175,268 210,545
+Additional paid-in capital 175,268 214,456

 Accumulated other comprehensive income 18 18

 Deficit accumulated during the development stage (126,740) (126,740)

-Total stockholders' equity 48,564 83,845
+Total stockholders' equity 48,564 87,756

-Total liabilities, preferred stock and stockholders' deficit \$ 52,278 \$ 87,559
+Total liabilities, preferred stock and stockholders' deficit \$ 52,278 \$ 91,470